org-mushroom-kingdom/ttn-workflows/README.md

 ## changelog-quality-check.py

+Caller workflows:
+- org-mushroom-kingdom/ttn-frontend/.github/workflows/sc-changelog-check-exists-and-naming-caller.yml
+- org-mushroom-kingdom/ttn-backend/.github/workflows/sc-changelog-check-exists-and-naming-caller.yml

+Trigger of the caller workflows: pull_request [open, synchronize]

 ### Scenario

 Note: The code written here is used as a supplement to the Medium article ['Github Actions: Checking Out And Utilizing a Reusable Workflow's Repository'](https://medium.com/devops-dev/github-actions-checking-out-and-utilizing-a-reusable-workflows-repository-992adbe7b3ae).

 TODO syntax

 In this scenario, ttn-frontend and ttn-backend rely on the reusable workflow `changelog-quality-checks.yml` which checks for a changelog file (referred to hereon as a CHANGELOG file) when a pull request is made from a release branch to the main branch (See **__Trigger** for more details).
-The logic surrounding the CHANGELOG file is strict and the file must meet certain criteria before merging into the main branch is allowed (see **__Business Logic__** for details).
+The logic surrounding the CHANGELOG file is strict and the file must meet certain criteria before merging into the preprod or main branch is allowed (see **__Business Logic__** for details).

 The reusable workflow relies on a script for the brunt of its work.
 This script is also located in `ttn-workflows`.
 Since the reusable workflow is in a different repository than the caller workflow's location (either ttn-frontend or ttn-backend), the script can't be referenced simply by pointing to its path.
 We must explicitly checkout ttn-workflows so the reusable workflow can access the script and perform its logic properly.